userdashboard/stripe-connect/readme.md

 Dashboard bundles everything a web app needs, all the "boilerplate" like signing in and changing passwords, into a parallel server so you can write a much smaller web app.

 The Stripe Connect module adds a complete "custom" integration of Stripe's Connect API, allowing your users to provide personal or company information and receive payouts on your platform.
 A complete UI is provided for users to create and manage their registrations, and a basic administrator UI is provided for oversight but has limited functionality so far.

 Your application server can use the Stripe Connect module's API to ensure the user has a valid Connect account with payouts enabled.

 Currently only automatic payouts are supported.
+Countries that are "in beta" support by Stripe are not supported and need to be added as they become generally available.

 ## Import this module